 The Company does not have a formal training program for new directors.
 However, to assist the Board in discharging its duties, a newly appointed director will be briefed on the business operations and regulatory issues relating to the Group.
 Directors are also informed of regulatory changes affecting the Group.
-In addition, the Board encourages its members to participate in seminars and receive training to improve themselves in the discharge of their duties as directors.
+The company secretary conducts briefings and presentations to update the Board.
+In this regard, the most recent briefing being conducted at the Board meeting of the Company held on 26 February 2014 in relation to the SGX & MAS's proposed changes.
+In addition, the Board encourages its members to participate in seminars and receive training to improve themselves in the discharge of their duties as directors and the company secretary assists the Board to search for new training courses and notifies the directors of the same.